mhausenblas/aws-container-security-survey-2019/README.md

 The survey focused on container security good practices and uptake of tooling in this space.

+A word on the methodology: I put together an online survey using Typeform, comprising 13 questions, four of which were Kubernetes-specific.
+I then posted the survey with a call for action to various fora including AWS/CNCF/Kubernetes Slack community channels, on Reddit in `r/aws`, [discuss.kubernetes.io](http://discuss.kubernetes.io) as well as word of mouth promotion, asking colleagues to invite their customers to participate.
+The survey opened on 2019-12-12 and was accessible until 2019-12-30.

-A summary of the survey results is available as a [PDF](AWS-container-security-survey-2019-summary.pdf) for download.
+The summary of the survey results is available as a [PDF](AWS-container-security-survey-2019-summary.pdf) for download.

 > Welcome to the AWS container security survey 2019!
 > This is an informal survey about container security practices,